AlacrisIO/alacrity/archive/competition.md

   is the main smart contract language for Blockstream's Liquid Network.
   It is a functional language that can express finitary computations only, rebuilding everything from bits and pairs.
+  Simplicity does indeed have a lot of simplicity, but mostly at the wrong level: finite computations are great when you can reduce your computation to that... but then the entire difficulty becomes this reduction, that Simplicity requires but doesn't provide.
+  An obvious answer to reducing arbitrary computations to a finite one is zk-SNARK's;
+  but at that point, Simplicity is just an "abstraction inversion": it's a very awkward backend for zk-SNARK's; in practice a specialized zk-SNARK's "JET" (Urbit-style Just-In-Time pattern recognition and compilation) would be used, and then why not just short-circuit the entire Simplicity layer entirely?
+  In the end, it's a great conceptual exercise, and a terrible solution.

 * [Michelson](https://www.michelson-lang.com/)
   is the native smart contract language for Tezos.